cybergis/intro-to-keeling/README.md

 6. To use your conda environment in a SLURM job, be sure to include the line `source ~/.bashrc` so that conda will be loaded.
 After that line, you can also activate any environments with `conda activate <environment>`.

+7. Run the following command in your terminal.
+It tells conda to also look on the conda-forge channel when you search for packages.
+Channels are basically servers for people to host packages on and the community-driven conda-forge is usually a good place to start when packages are not available via the standard channels.

+`conda config --append channels conda-forge`

 <hr id="data" />

 # Managing Data